NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-ProcedureRequest-1/code.page.md

 <span class="mro-circle mandatory" title="Mandatory"></span> Mandatory

 <h5><ins>Guidance</ins></h5>

+#### For investigations:

-The `code` element can be used to represent the tests requested by the requesting healthcare provider.
+The `code` element can be used to represent the tests requested by the requesting healthcare professional.

 In the event of a code not being available, providers **MUST** populate the `code.text` field with the text `No code available`.

 <h5><ins>Example</ins></h5>